Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing/macos.rst

 After downloading Blender for macOS, uncompress the file and drag ``Blender.app`` into the Applications folder.

-.. tip:: How to make a portable installation.
+.. tip:: How to Make a Portable Installation

    To keep all configuration files and installed add-ons inside the Blender application bundle, create a folder named ``config`` in the :ref:`LOCAL directory <blender-directory-layout>`.